dewcservices/cloud-native-edge-ddil-environment/README.md

-# Cloud-Native DDIL Test Environment
+# Cloud Native DDIL Test Environment

 This repository provides a suite of test environments to simulate and test Disrupted, Disconnected, Intermittent, and Limited (DDIL) network scenarios.
 It offers Docker-based and Oracle Cloud Infrastructure (OCI)-based environments, leveraging the [network impairment gateway](https://github.com/dewcservices/network-impairment-gateway) and its [user interface]( https://github.com/dewcservices/network-impairment-gateway-ui), Rancher, Kubernetes, and iPerf3 traffic generation tools.

+## Test Environment configurations

+Current two type of environments are supported, docker and oci.

-## Repository Structure
+## Docker environments

+Docker environments a support to provide a simple way of either creating a DDIL environment to test container workloads on a single machine, or to experiment with the network impairment gateway.

+### docker-test-environment

+**Location**: ./docker-test-environment

+**Description**: A minimal DDIL test environment using Docker which establishes two networks `cloud_network` and `edge_network`, with a busybox container in each network and a network impairment gateway container private connectivity for the cloud and edge networks.
+The busybox containers are deployed to each network for basic network exploration, such as ping tests, under DDIL conditions.

+**Location**: ./docker-iperf3-environment

-- **./docker-iperf3-environment**: Uses Docker Compose to deploy two Docker networks, `cloud` and `edge`.
+**Description**: Uses Docker Compose to deploy two Docker networks, `cloud` and `edge`.
 This environment includes:
   - A **network impairment gateway** container, configured to simulate DDIL conditions.
   - A **cloud iPerf3 server** container on the cloud network.
   - An **edge iPerf3 client** container on the edge network.